Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 B. A HSM
 C. A secure enclave
 D. A screened subnet
 The device it uses is called a security enclave.
-This is distincint from a TPM or HSM, and a screened subnet is a networking concept for
+This is distinct from a TPM or HSM, and a screened subnet is a networking concept.

+32 A is correct
+What change management term is used to describe the processes that an organization uses for each change that is made to ensure that a consistent process is used?
+A. Standard operating procedures
+B. A change plan
+C. Fixed operating procedures
+D. A backout plan
+Standard Operating Procedures (SOP) is an organizations normal processes that it uses.